PX4/PX4-user_guide/en/peripherals/gripper.md

 ## Supported Gripper Types

-PX4 supports following Gripper types, check the individual page to learn how to integrate them.
+PX4 supports the following Gripper types, check the individual page to learn how to integrate them.

 - [Servo Gripper with PWM](gripper_servo.md)